tuna-arch/tuna/2_isa.md

 The entire hardware initialization consists of:

-* A implementation-specific method for loading the initial program into memory at address 0x0.
+* An implementation-specific method for loading the initial program into memory at address 0x0.
 * Setting the Program Counter to 0 (zero).
 * Beginning to fetch and execute instructions.